Alpha1-antitrypsin deficiency is a hereditary disorder in which a lack or low level of the enzyme alpha1-antitrypsin damages the lungs and liver.

 If the enzyme is structurally abnormal, it may clump in the liver, causing the liver to malfunction.
-In some people, liver malfunction leads to cirrhosis (see Cirrhosis and Related Disorders: Cirrhosis) and to an increased risk of liver cancer.
+In some people, liver malfunction leads to cirrhosis (see Cirrhosis of the Liver) and to an increased risk of liver cancer.

 Disorders of other organs sometimes occur.
-These disorders include inflammation of fat under the skin (panniculitis), life-threatening hemorrhage, aneurysms, ulcerative colitis, vasculitis, and kidney disease.
+These disorders include inflammation of fat under the skin (panniculitis), life-threatening bleeding, aneurysms, ulcerative colitis, vasculitis, and kidney disease.

 Adults commonly develop emphysema, with progressively increasing shortness of breath, difficulty breathing, coughing, and wheezing.
 Emphysema rarely develops before age 25.
 It develops earlier and is more severe in smokers than in nonsmokers.
 The severity of symptoms also varies depending on the form of the deficiency, other disorders people have, environmental exposure to lung irritants, and other factors.
 If people have never smoked, their symptoms tend to be moderate, and most have a normal life expectancy.